gianpierodiblasi/JavaSystemPropertiesResource/README.md

 # JavaSystemPropertiesResource
 An extension to get Java System properties.

+**This Extension is provided as-is and without warranty or support.
+It is not part of the PTC product suite and there is no PTC support.**

 ## Description
 This extension adds a Resource object able to provide Java System properties.